 YM Careers has assembled nine of the best sources of non-dues revenue to consider for your association.

 As defined for associations, non-dues revenue is considered revenue from any source other than membership fees.
-Non-dues revenue can help associations smooth out disruptions in the economic cycle, allowing them to maintain budgets and continue to provide members with the levels of service they expect.
+Generating non-dues revenue can help associations smooth out disruptions in the economic cycle, allowing them to maintain budgets and continue to provide members with the levels of service they expect.

 When you need to grow your association’s revenue, it doesn’t always make sense to raise the cost of membership dues.
-Doing so can turn off new and current members, leading to a drop in member recruitment and retention.
+Doing so can turn off current and new members, leading to a drop in member recruitment and retention.
 And even if you do raise the cost of membership dues, it’s important to supplement membership revenue with non-dues revenue.

 The power of non-dues revenue